Online group work

-As with face-to-face group work, you need to consider how you will adapt to each challenge to get the most out of not only the group, but yourself too.
+As with face-to-face group work (PDF, 148KB), you need to consider how you will adapt to each challenge to get the most out of not only the group but yourself too.
 For example:

-- You will also need to develop a shared understanding of what the task is, agree who will do what, and when and how each member will report back to the group as a whole
+- You will also need to develop a shared understanding of what the task is, agree on who will do what, and when and how each member will report back to the group as a whole.